emqx/emqx-docs/en_US/configuration/configuration.md

 | Running in docker container                | `/opt/emqx/etc/emqx.conf` |
 | Extracted from portable compressed package | `./etc/emqx.conf`         |

 As the main configuration file, `emqx.conf` contains most of the commonly used configuration items.
 You can follow the examples provided in the `examples` directory (located within the same directory) to customize the settings.
 EMQX uses the default settings if a config item is not found in the config files.

-### Configuration Rewrite File
+## Configuration Rewrite File

-`emqx.conf` defines settings at a global level, for cases where you need to customize the settings for a cluster or a node, EMQX also provides a configuration rewrite file that extends but does not override `emqx.conf`:
+The `emqx.conf` file defines settings at a global level.
+In such cases as you need to customize the settings for a cluster or a node, EMQX also provides a configuration rewrite file **`cluster.hocon`** to extend but does not override `emqx.conf`.

-**`cluster.hocon`**

-Contains configuration items for the entire cluster, configuration changes made from Dashboard, REST API, and CLI will be persisted to this file.
+The `cluster.hocon` file contains configuration items for the entire cluster.
+Configuration changes made from Dashboard, REST API, and CLI will be persisted to this file.

 If a certain cluster node is restarted or some new nodes are added, the node will automatically copy and apply the configuration file from other nodes within the cluster, therefore there is no need nor recommended to configure it manually.